Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 The Lite Edition follows five simple rules for reliable continuity:

-1. Break video into 6-second clips
+1. Break video into equal-length clips (user-specified duration)
-2. Use the SAME SEED for every clip (if available)
+2. Use the SAME SEED for every clip (auto-generated if not provided)
 3. End EVERY clip with the MAIN SUBJECT:
    - Fully visible
    - Centered